moodleou/moodle-qtype_combined/README.md

 * [oumultiresponse](https://github.com/moodleou/moodle-qtype_oumultiresponse/)
 * [varnumeric](https://github.com/moodleou/moodle-qtype_varnumeric/)

+####Making other question types combinable

-And you can make other question types work with this combined question type by adding the directory combinable/ to your question type.
+You can make other question types work with this combined question type by adding the directory combinable/ to your question type.
 See examples of the files which are required in the combinable directory in the question types above.
 Or for a built in question type or where you don't want to change the code in the other question type plug ins directory you can put the required files in question/type/combined/combinable/{questiontypename}/

+See question/type/combined/combinable/README.md for more information.

 ###Installation